xlwings/xlwings-server/docs/lite_development.md

 This means that not all packages are supported, e.g., Polars doesn't work.
 For a list of non-pure Python packages that are available for Pyodide, see [Packages built in Pyodide](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).
 To build a new non-pure Python package for use with Pyodide, see [Creating a Pyodide package](https://pyodide.org/en/stable/development/new-packages.html).

 By default, Pyodide will download the packages directly from their CDN (content deliver network).
 If you want to serve them from your own server, you need to copy the `.whl` files (the Python wheels) into the `app/static/vendor/pyodide` directory and reference them explicitly in `requirements.txt` via their path like so: `/static/vendor/pyodide/mypackage.whl`.
 You can download all available packages from their [GitHub release page](https://github.com/pyodide/pyodide/releases).
 The asset is called `pyodide-x.x.x.tar.bz2` and it needs to be from the correct Pyodide release.
 You can find the one used by xlwings Lite by looking at the console in the browser dev tools (right-click on the task pane and click `Inspect`) where it will be printed.
-You will also need to set `XLWINGS_CDN_PYODIDE=false` under `app/.env`.
+You will also need to set `XLWINGS_CDN_PYODIDE=false` under `.env`.

 ```{note}
 For packages from the Pyodide repository, such as pandas or Matplotlib, you can't just freely set the version, but need to use whatever version Pyodide is offering.